 Douglas County Water Festival

-On September 28, 2018, Douglas County Conservation District, in cooperation with federal, state and local partners, hosted the Douglas County Water Festival at Clinton Lake.
-Be watching this space for the announcement of the 2019 Douglas County Water Festival.
+On September 27, 2019, the Douglas County Conservation District, in cooperation with federal, state and local partners, will host the Douglas County Water Festival at Clinton Lake.
+Be watching this space for the announcement of the 2020 Douglas County Water Festival.
 Area fifth-grade teachers will be able to register in August for this free event.

 Click here to view the Teacher's Guide provided last year for resources and lesson plans.
 Click here for additional water science resources from the United States Geological Service.